jerng/corner-store/README.md

 apps, I did a quick review of the Javascript ecosystem which I hadn't touched since ...
 2015 ... and concluded that it was in a bit of a Cambrian explosion.
-While browser compatibility has stablised remarkably since 2010, language features have creeped wholesale into the spec, and a massive Framework War of sorts was ongoing.
+While browser compatibility has stablised remarkably since 2010, language features had creeped wholesale into the spec, and a massive Framework War of sorts was ongoing.

 Given our extremely limited corporate resources, I decided to sidestep as many